7Osman7/BiClassifierInsects/README.md

-# GluxkindAssignment
-Submission for the binary classifier
+# Binary Image Classifier for insects